 It’s called the Monarch Butterfly Habitat Exchange, and the idea behind it is simple: We want to make it more profitable for farmers to protect milkweed than to eliminate it, incentivizing conservation.
 Since farmers and ranchers manage much of the habitat appropriate for milkweed, they are in a perfect position to restore and enhance this vital habitat, creating key patches and corridors of breeding and nectaring habitats along the monarch butterfly’s great migration.

 The Monarch Butterfly Habitat Exchange determines the value of this habitat on any given property, and enables incentive payments to be directed to priority habitat restoration and conservation sites.

 We’re ensuring maximum bang for the buck — and for the butterfly

 You can help along the way by planting milkweed of your own — but you need to make sure you get the right milkweed for your region of the United States.
 Each species of milkweed will grow best in its native area, and healthy milkweed means healthy monarchs!
-You can find more details on which milkweed is right for you here — just be sure to keep the plant away from pets and children, as it can be toxic.
+You can learn how to help monarchs and where to find the right milkweed here — just be sure to keep the plant away from pets and children, as it can be toxic.

 From the Field